epinzur/rag_datasets/legal_documents/sda.md

 - Live agent support escalation.

 2.2 **Milestones**:
-The project will be delivered in phases, as detailed in Section 2.3, with each phase building upon previous Deliverables.
+The project will be delivered in phases, as detailed in **Section 2.3**, with each phase building upon previous Deliverables.

 2.3 **Development Phases**:
 - **Phase 1**: Initial development of chatbot functionality, due by **November 1, 2024**.